 Many clients ask us how to finish Ipe wood other hardwood decking materials.
 Because of the unique properties and characteristics of high density hardwoods, choosing the right finish is a key factor for short and long term satisfaction.

-We have also found that horizontal surfaces such as decking and railing take the worst beating of any exterior surface.
-Decking surfaces take a direct hit from the powerful UV rays of sunlight and they also hold and absorb water and take foot traffic and furniture movement.
+Horizontal surfaces like decking take a direct hit from the powerful UV rays of sunlight and they also hold and absorb water and take foot traffic and furniture movement.
 In many climates, snow and ice also do their own harsh weathering on flat exterior surfaces.
 Although many species of hardwood decking such as Ipe, Cumaru, Machiche and Garapa can withstand this type of extreme punishment very well, most finishes cannot.
 So when the elements and time do their work, the finish will be the first thing to wear.
 To maintain a "like new" look for exterior hardwoods will require periodic care and maintenance.

-Vertical exterior surfaces such as siding and fencing also take a beating from the elements, especially from the harmful UV rays of the sun.
+especially from the harmful UV rays of the sun.
 The west side of a home or building typically takes the most wear from the UV rays and the south side also has considerable exposure.
-That's why the finishes on these two sides will normally show fading and wear first.
+That's why the finishes on decksa, siding and fences on these two sides will normally show fading and wear first.
 Penofin works well for hardwood siding and fence boards, too, and just like its appearance on decking, will have a shiny finish initially.

-Ipe rain screen siding and Ipe garage doors with natural oil finish
+Ipe rainscreen and Ipe garage doors shown with a natural oil finish

 We have also had some very promising results with tinted versions of a product called Seal-Once on wood siding and other vertical surfaces.
 Because they offer some UV protection, we have found the tinted Seal-Once products work well on exterior wood siding.
 Seal-Once has a flat finish and an additional coat can be applied when the initial coat needs refinishing over time.
 One of the tinted products "Seal-Once Cape Cod Gray" has been very effective for clients who want to speed up the "old wood siding" type of appearance uniformly.